‘Really a cause for alarm’: Wineries urged to go digital as tasting room traffic declines

 In a presentation on the North Coast grape and bulk-wine market, Christian Klier and Marc Cuneo of Turrentine Brokerage noted the continued rapid rise in winery interest in the past three years for sauvignon blanc.

-The white grape known for its floral and citrus notes continues to be in short supply but is still commands a small percentage of the California winegrape market, compared with top-sellers cabernet sauvignon and chardonnay.
+The white grape known for its floral and citrus notes continues to be in short supply, but it still commands a small percentage of the California winegrape market, compared with top-sellers cabernet sauvignon and chardonnay.

 “Sauvignon blanc is one of the only varieties we are seeing multiple contracts being offered for planting,” Klier said.